020 7650 1200

 In some cases, your employer may approve your flexible working request on a trial basis – this would be classed as a temporary agreement.

 Three months, less a day.
-This is usually from the date of when you were notified of your employers’ decision although our flexible working solicitors will advise you of any limitations which apply upon reviewing your matter.
+This is usually from the date when you were notified of your employers’ decision although our solicitors will advise you of any limitations which apply upon reviewing your matter.
+If you think you may have a claim, you should get in touch with us as soon as possible.